It feels like you can’t swing a dead cat without hitting a business that’s getting into gaming these days.

 However, I for one will not be satisfied until I can play a ‘Mario Kart’ style racing simulator on a Peloton, so the R&D department had better get to work.

 Peloton not the stock for you?
 If you want to stay ahead of the curve and invest in stocks for a greener future, MyWallSt’s got you covered with a shortlist of market-beating stocks, so you too can accumulate long-term wealth.
-Simply click here for a free trial today.
+Simply click here for free access today.

 MyWallSt operates a full disclosure policy.
 MyWallSt staff currently hold long positions in Netflix.
 Read our full disclosure policy here.